Foreign Arrangements Scheme

 A due diligence assessment will help determine whether an arrangement is caught by the Scheme by determining whether it involves a foreign entity.

-A foreign entity is defined by the Act to include foreign governments (at all levels) and related public institutions.
-This would include a tertiary education institution that does not have institutional autonomy because it is subject to substantial control by a foreign government or political party.
-Indicators of government control of a tertiary education institution may be evident in the laws of the foreign country; the institution’s governance arrangements; laws or rules that require academics to conform to specific political ideas in their teaching and research.
+A foreign entity is defined by the Act to include foreign governments (at all levels), their agencies and related public institutions.
+This would include universities that do not have institutional autonomy because it is subject to substantial control by a foreign government.
+Indicators of substantial government control of a university may be evident in the laws of the foreign country; the institution’s governance arrangements; laws or rules that require academics to conform to specific political ideas in their teaching and research.
 Some helpful due diligence resources are available on the About your foreign partner webpage.

 A detailed table setting out the legislative criteria for foreign entities is provided in page 2 of the FAS due diligence explainer.

-Global Engagement is authorised to make notifications on behalf of the University.
-Refer to “What do I need to do?” for more information about the University’s procedures for reviewing and notifying arrangements involving foreign partners
+Global Engagement and ICS through Research Services are authorised to make notifications on behalf of the University.
+Refer to “What do I need to do?” for more information about the University’s procedures for reviewing and notifying arrangements involving foreign partners.

-Once lodged by Global Engagement, an arrangement will be formally reviewed by the Department of Foreign Affairs and Trade and then listed on a public register.
+Once notified by the University, an arrangement will be formally reviewed by the Department of Foreign Affairs and Trade and then listed on a public register.
 The Act also authorises the Minister for Foreign Affairs to

-- seek a court injunction to stop the arrangement if an entity fails to notify an arrangement or disregards a formal notice.
-A Ministerial declaration would mean that the purpose of arrangement cannot be given effect or be held by the parties to be in effect.
+• seek a court injunction to stop the arrangement if an entity fails to notify an arrangement or disregards a formal notice.
+A Ministerial declaration would mean that the purpose of the arrangement cannot be given effect or held by the parties to be in effect.
 If the University receives such a declaration, it must take steps to notify the parties involved and cease all activities.

 Given the possibility that an arrangement may be disallowed, special contract clauses should be included in relevant agreements.
-Standard form contracts should include a FAS clause.
-Should a negative declaration be made, the consequences for any subsidiary (secondary) arrangements that have been made under the auspices of the foreign arrangement will need to be considered.
-An arrangement is subsidiary to a foreign arrangement if it has been anticipated by, or supports the implementation of, that arrangement.
+Standard form contracts have been amended to include relevant clauses.
+Should a negative declaration be made, the consequences for any subsidiary (secondary) arrangements made under the auspices of the foreign arrangement will need to be considered.
+An arrangement is subsidiary to a foreign arrangement if it is not itself a foreign arrangement, but it has been anticipated by or supports the implementation of the 'head' foreign arrangement.

 The purpose of the Scheme is to ensure that certain arrangements with foreign entities do not adversely affect Australia's foreign relations and are not inconsistent with Australia's foreign policy.